JSH32/CodeX/codex-cpp/src/data_structures/strings.md

 ### Using std::string_view with functions

-You can use `std::string_view` as an argument in a function that works with strings.
+You can use `std::string_view` as an parameter in a function that works with strings.
 This makes your code more efficient and flexible

 ~~~admonish example
 ```cpp,editable